diego-aslz/rest-resource/README.md

 It's possible to invoke custom URLs.
 In these cases, the response will be returned as String and you will have to handle it by yourself.
-Don't worry, there is some helper methods to do it for you:
+Don't worry, there are some helper methods to do it for you:

 ```java
 String response = RestResource.get(Person.class, "hired");